Walodja1987/DIVA-Donate-App/DOCUMENTATION.md

 ### Multiple pools

 A campaign can link multiple pools.
-A few important notes when linking multiple pools to a campaign:
+A few important notes when linking multiple pools to a campaign, considering the current version of the app:
 - All linked pools should either have unlimited capacities or limited capacities.
 Mixing the two types will break the app's functionality.
 - The donation amount will be split between among the linked pools based on their assigned capacities.
 For example, if pool A is assigned USDT 15'000 as capacity and pool B USDT 30'000, then a USDT 300 donation will be split USDT 100 into pool A and USDT 200 into pool B.
 - The raised and donated amounts can be hard-coded in `campaigns.json` on **campaign level**.
 This is to remove the reliance on indexer's like The Graph.
 - All pools linked to a campaign must share the same expiry time and utilize the same collateral token.
+- The beneficiary side for all the pools linked to a campaign should be the same.
 - Manual provision of the `decimals` value for the collateral token is required to minimize the need for frequent RPC calls.

+With further improvements of the app, above restrictions can be further relaxed.

 ### Overwrites